ajaystar8/ajaystar8.github.io/_pages/about.md

 ## Recent Updates
 🌟 - Major Update | 💡- Research Paper | 📌 - Miscellaneous

-- 🌟 April 2024: I will be joining as a Research Assistant in the Visual Intelligence Lab at Northeastern University
+- 🌟 April 2024: I will be joining as a Research Assistant at the Visual Intelligence Lab at Northeastern University

 - 🌟 February 2024: I will be joining as a Research Assistant at the D'Amore-McKim School of Business at Northeastern University